navivi/k8s-training/day-2/task-3/README.md

   > * Disable the code feature by configuring the Lets-Chat-Web with environment variable name: **CODE_ENABLED** and value "false".
   > * Add a second label to the pods (in spec.template.labels of web-deploy.yaml) of **version:v1**
 2. Create a Service to Lets-Chat-Web microservice using **kubectl create -f web-svc.yaml** command
-  > * The service type of this microservice should be NodePort
+  > * The service type of this microservice should be LoadBalancer
-3. Verify the pods are ready and you are able to access Lets-Chat-Web UI via browser using node-port
+3. Verify the pods are ready and you are able to access Lets-Chat-Web UI via browser
-  > * Get the Service Node port using `kubectl get svc` command.
-Then open the browser and acceess Lets-Chat-Web UI using kube-node-1:node-port.
-Make sure you can access the UI also from the other 2 nodes.
+  > * Get the ExternalIP using `kubectl get svc` command.
+Then open the browser and acceess Lets-Chat-Web UI.
   > * Check the logs of the pods - and see it runs v1 image
 4. Update the deployment, using `kubectl apply -f web-deploy.yaml` command, and change the image to **navivi/lets-chat-web:v2** and also change the label to **version: v2** in spec.template.metadata.labels
   > * Explore the pods rolling update using `kubectl get po --show-labels`